kennedys8/kennedys8.github.io/index.md

-# Welcome to Sheila's homepage!
+# Welcome to my homepage!

 The purpose of this page is for class and for me to learn how to use GitHub.